5 features of a step drill and its applicationsAugust 23, 2018

 A step drill size 1 has nine steps with different diameters between 6.0 and 20.0 mm (see picture).

-Step drills are ideal for sheet metal working and are suitable for cutting non-ferrous metals, stainless steel sheets, thermoplastic and thermosetting plastics and all current steel sheets up to a thickness of 4.0 mm.
+Step drills are ideal for sheet metal working and are suitable for cutting non-ferrous metals, stainless steel sheets up to a thickness of 1.5 mm, thermoplastic and thermosetting plastics and all current steel sheets up to a thickness of 4.0 mm.
 You can tap, drill and deburr in one step with the step drill.

 They are mainly used in the sectors of industries